Blue Thermal: Film

-An anime film adaptation by Telecom Animation Film opened in Japan on March 4, 2022.
-Masaki Tachibana is directing the film, as well as writing the film's scripts alongside Natsuko Takahashi.
+An anime film adaptation by Telecom Animation Film premiered in Japan on March 4, 2022.
+Masaki Tachibana directed the film, and wrote the film's script with Natsuko Takahashi.
 The character designs were provided by Miho Tanino, while the music was composed by Shōgo Kaida.
 Four-member piano rock band SHE'S performed the film's titular theme song "Blue Thermal" and the insert song "Beautiful Bird".
 During their Anime NYC panel, Eleven Arts licensed the film for North America release.